swedishhat/iot-reflow-oven/doc/01_triac-dimmer/README.md

 #### By [Patrick Lloyd](http://www.allaboutcircuits.com/author/patrick-lloyd)

 ## Summary
 The first part of several on how to put together your own toaster oven controller with a handful of inexpensive, through-hole parts.
 The emphasis is on safety, low price, and minimal modification of the toaster oven.
-All project files and documentation can be found on [my repository on GitHub](https://github.com/swedishhat/iot-reflow-oven/).
-Feel free to contribute.

 ## Technical Concepts
 * High-voltage circuits